WClifford1/RailsAssessment/README.md

 17. Describe the way tasks are allocated and tracked in your project

   During the planning process we decided on each feature that we wanted to include.
 We then allocated each member a feature or features to work on.
 After the mimimal viable product was complete we then did the same process for additional features.
 Throughout the process, at the end of each day we assess what the current build of the product was like, and decide on what tasks would be done by each member the next day.
+We tracked tasks through Trello.

 18. Discuss how Agile methodology is being implemented in your project